nyggus/easycheck/docs/use_in_testing_doctest.rst

     ...    assert_if(item == single_string)
     >>> assert_length(string_multiplied, 3)

-Do remember, however, *not* to use warnings in testing!
-Consider the following:
+Do remember, however, that the testing functions use only `AssertionError`!
+They do not have the `handle_with` argument, as they are designed to work in a similar way to regular assertions, the only difference being specificity of each function.

 .. code-block:: python